 Leith MacDonald, Artist and Curator

-Artist and curator Leith MacDonald will speak about his recent research for a catalogue of Monhegan art.
-Using rarely seen paintings from a private collection, MacDonald will explore a variety of connections between the artists and their subjects on Maine's premier art colony.
+Artist and curator Leith MacDonald talked about his recent research for a catalogue of Monhegan art.
+Using rarely seen paintings from a private collection, MacDonald explored a variety of connections between the artists and their subjects on Maine's premier art colony.

 July 18 – Confronting Rising Seas on Island and Coastal Communities